 Chondrichthyes consists of organisms with a cartilaginous skeleton and are therefore known as cartilaginous fishes.
 While a few species have been identified in freshwater environments, the majority of species are found throughout the ocean.

 * Given that vertebrate animals comprise a single phylum, they make up less than five (5) percent of all known animals.

-While vertebrates comprise of only one phylum, invertebrates make up the remaining phyla of the kingdom animalia.
+While vertebrates comprise of only one phylum, invertebrates make up the remaining phyla of the kingdom Animalia.
 As the name suggests, invertebrates lack a backbone and internal skeletons.
-However, some of the species have an external skeletal system, the exoskeleton, that provides structural support.
+Some of the species have an external skeletal system, the exoskeleton, that provides structural support.
 Currently, invertebrates are suggested to make up over 97 percent of all animals in the Animal kingdom.

 Here, they are divided into three main levels which include:

 Cellular level - The cells of animals at this level of organization form loose aggregates.
 While the cells of these animals (e.g. sponges) are specialized in a manner that allows them to perform different functions, cells that are similar are not organized together to form tissue.

 For this reason, the bodies of these organisms are loose aggregations that consist of different types of cells.
 While the cells in these organisms are not necessarily organized into tissue, it's worth noting that some of the cells (e.g. pinacocytes) form layers and serve given functions.